So what is the Woodland Celtic Games and Festival?

 Is there First Aid on the Fairground?

-There are EMT/firefighters on site who will assist if you have a problem.
+There are EMT/firefighters on site and will assist if you have a problem.
 Please check in with the Information Booth, at the center of the grounds, if you need assistance.
 You can also check with any Security Team member or the Chairperson in the location you are attending.
-We suggest that you also be prepared for hot temperatures by having water with you.
+We suggest that you also be prepared for hot temperature by having water with you.
 There are shade areas around the grounds.

 Can I bring my Pet?

 The Yolo County Fairgrounds prohibits pets on the fairgrounds unless a dog is licensed as a Service Dog.
 They follow the Federal guidelines, which indicates that the dog must provide a “service, tagged, and controlled.”
 You are responsible for picking up after your dog and making sure that the dog does not interfere or bother other people.
 Please do not leave your lovely pet in your vehicle.
 Check our web site under “Tickets – Accommodations” for the name of area kennels.

 What about Glass containers?